Debt ceiling: 2011 showdown leaves lessons for Biden, GOP - KTVZ

 “That was the height of the ‘tea party’ stuff and they wanted to flex their muscles, but it’s just such a stupid way to try to do it — because you don’t really want to risk the good credit rating of the United States government,” Gale said.
 “I suspect most of these guys already knew it.”

 The Treasury Department has notified Congress that it’s time to again raise the nation’s debt ceiling, now at $31 trillion, to allow more borrowing to pay off the country’s accumulated bills.
-Treasury said it can start taking extraordinary measures to keep paying the bills, but the money will run out by June.
+Treasury said it has started taking “extraordinary measures” to keep paying the bills, but the money will run out by June.

 Raising the nation’s debt ceiling had been a routine matter historically, a final task after Congress had authorized federal spending and appropriated the money needed to pay for the country’s various programs and services.